About Seikei Gakuen

 Addressing the educational reforms required in times of change

-The history of Seikei Gakuen dates back to 1912, when its founder, Haruji Nakamura, with the cooperation of his close friends from junior high school, Mr. Koyata Iwasaki and Mr. Shigezo Imamura, opened the predecessor of Seikei Gakuen, “Seikei Jitsumu-Gakko” in Ikebukuro, Tokyo.
-Since then, the school has developed as a comprehensive school with an elementary, junior high, high school, university, and graduate school, sending out many talented people who are active both in Japan and abroad, while inheriting the educational philosophy of “respect for the individual,” “cultivation of character,” and “fulfillment of labor,” based on the ideal of “A peach tree says nothing, yet people naturally create a path to it,” which has been the foundation of the school since its founding.
+The history of Seikei Gakuen dates back to 1912, when its founder, Haruji Nakamura, with the cooperation of his close friends from junior high school, Mr. Koyata Iwasaki and Mr. Shigezo Imamura, opened the predecessor of Seikei Gakuen, "Seikei Jitsumu Gakko" in Ikebukuro, Tokyo.
+Since then, the school has developed as a comprehensive school with an elementary, junior high, high school, university, and graduate school, sending out many talented people who are active both in Japan and abroad, while inheriting the educational philosophy of "respect for individuality," "cultivation of character," and "commitment to hard work," based on the ideal of “A peach tree says nothing, yet people naturally create a path to it,” which has been the foundation of the school since its founding.

-Seikei Gakuen celebrated its 110th anniversary in 2022, but we are not content to rest on our laurels and we continue to strive for more.
-Since FY 2013, we have formulated medium-term plans, and have been implementing reforms over the 10 years of the first medium-term plan (fiscal 2013 to fiscal 2018) and the second medium-term plan (fiscal 2019 to fiscal 2022).
-Based on the past achievements and challenges, the school established a new third medium-term plan with a six-year achievement period from FY 2023 until FY2028, with the goal of cultivating ‘virtuous people’ who contribute to the development of global society with a solid liberal arts education and rich sense of humanity.
-Currently, in order to achieve these school goals, each school and incorporated educational organization have set their own goals and are working together to achieve them.
+Seikei Gakuen continues to strive for more without resting on our laurels.
+Based on the past achievements and challenges, the school established a new third mid-term plan with a six-year achievement period from FY 2023 until FY2028, with the goal of cultivating 'virtuous people' who contribute to the development of global society with a solid liberal arts education and rich sense of humanity.
+Currently, in order to achieve these school goals, each school and incorporated educational organization has set their own goals and are working together to achieve them.

 We sincerely appreciate your continued understanding and support.